-This is the consultation paper's longest chapter, containing 38 tentative recommendations for reform.
+This is the report's longest chapter, containing 38 recommendations for reform.
 The chapter opens with a brief discussion of the current law on bylaws and rules.
 Then it moves into a consideration of each of the sections currently found in the Schedule of Standard Bylaws to the Strata Property Act.
 The goal of this review is to consider whether any of the bylaws should be relocated from the schedule to the main body of the act.
 The effect of such a move is that it would place the text of the (former) bylaw beyond the reach of amendment by the strata corporation.
-In the committee's view, 11 standard bylaws (or parts of a standard bylaw) should be given this treatment.
+In the committee's view, 12 standard bylaws (or parts of a standard bylaw) should be given this treatment.

 The remainder of this chapter examines the tools strata corporations have under the act to enforce their bylaws.
-The committee considers-but ultimately doesn't tentatively recommend-expanding the reach of the strata corporation's lien to encompass defaults in the payment of fines.
+The committee considers-but ultimately doesn't recommend-expanding the reach of the strata corporation's lien to encompass defaults in the payment of fines.
+The committee does recommend that the lien be expanded to embrace amounts owing with respect to a charge back for an insurance deductible or expenses incurred due to damage which are less than an insurance deductible, if the charge back has been found valid by a court, an arbitrator, or the Civil Resolution Tribunal.
 The committee also looks at and doesn't endorse the creation of a new statutory penalty or offence provision applicable to a contravention of a bylaw or rule.
-Finally, the committee does propose a new statutory provision aimed at bylaws that adopt the rule in Clayton's Case to reassign money intended for the purposes of strata fees, special levies, reimbursement of the cost of work done under a failure to comply with a work order, or a strata lot's share of a judgment.
+Finally, the committee does recommend a new statutory provision aimed at bylaws that adopt the rule in Clayton's Case to reassign money intended for the purposes of strata fees, special levies, reimbursement of the cost of work done under a failure to comply with a work order, or a strata lot's share of a judgment.